VolumeFi/palomaswap-amm/contracts/pair_stable_bluna/README.md

 ## ExecuteMsg

-## ExecuteMsg

 ### `receive`

-Withdraws liquidity or assets that were swapped to (ask assets from a swap operation).
+Withdraws liquidity or assets that were swapped to (the ask assets).

 ```json
 {